 - 5) Is the essay organized, clearly written, and does it include sufficient background for audiences unfamiliar with the topic?

-- Vote with your feet and defend your reform analysis
+- Vote with your feet and advocate for your preferred policy

 - Review my Structural and Stylistic Advice to organize your writing

-- Focus your energy on insightful arguments, persuasive evidence, and meaningful interpretation.
+- Focus your energy on writing insightful arguments, persuasive evidence, and meaningful interpretation, as described in the research essay criteria

 - Ask for feedback by scheduling an appointment with me, or The Writing Center, or a friend.